cluis-lopez/Pi-K8s/README.md

 By default, your deployments will search container images in the standard repositories (_docker.io_ and the likes).
 If you have an account on those or you may create a cloud based repository in Azure or GCP you may skip this step but if you prefer to avoid the burden of the authorization mechanisms of cloud based repos you should use a private, local one.

-The easiest way to create a local repository is running inside a Docker container executing:
+The easiest way to create a local repository is running it inside a Docker container executing:

 `docker run -d -p 5000:5000 --name local.registry registry:latest`